sidechained/ChineseWhispers/README.md

 - added many items from Crewe Day 2 (10th November)
 DONE: remapped volume and position parameters in python (4 as the starting pos, 13 is the ending position, 8.5 is the midway position)
+DONE: adjust calibration forwards a little (4.5 to 13.5), some servos grind at the current zero point
+DONE: pushed position remap 0.5 forwards (4.5 to 13)
 TODO: implement online checks in CWRemoteMegaphone (before being able to play, set position, etc)
 DONE: fixed problem that initial volume is never sent
 TODO: modify set position code so that a speed can be specified (go to this position in this amount of time)